wdev007/ifood-backend-payment-test/README.md

 ### Additional information

-1. Gateway
+1. *Gateway*.
 External services responsible for processing the credit card transaction itself.
 It's a service between the e-commerce and the Acquirers.
 Usually a gateway doesn't process all payment brands.
 E.g., Cielo does not process Hipercard and Rede does not process ELO cards.

-2. Sub-acquirers or Providers.
-These are some full-featured gateways that are
+2. *Sub-acquirers or Providers.* These are some full-featured gateways that are
 all-in-one: anti-fraud, gateway and acquirer, used to charge e-commerces with higher transactions fees.

-3. Acquirer
-These are the companies that interact directly with issuers (banks) and payment brands (e.g. VISA).
+3. *Acquirer.* These are the companies that interact directly with issuers (banks) and payment brands (e.g. VISA).

 ### Costs